BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

     B -.No pointer present .-> D
     D{Conversation Ends}
     ```

+## 3. Trying the Conversation ingame

 You can easily check if your quest is working on the server.
 Open the file "_jack.yml_" in the "_conversations_" folder.
 Copy the above conversation into it and save the file.

 Now type `/bq reload` in the chat and right-click the NPC.

 You can select the answer by pressing the jump key (++space++ by default).

-## 3. Conversations with multiple choices
+## 4. Conversations with multiple choices

 Let's see how to create multiple responses for the player to choose from using the `pointer` argument.